Down and Dead in DallasDown and Dead, Inc., Book 3

 “Move over Janet Evanovich!
 Vicki Hinze is romping through Dixie’s criminal underbelly, and she’s bringing the sassiest heroine since Stephanie Plum.
 Down and Dead in Dixie is a rip-roaring page-turner that delivers laughs, fantastic characters and twists galore.
 This one is a must read!”Peggy Webb

 Christine Branch is elated.
-Finally her sister, Caroline Branch Easton, has left made the break from her abusive ex, Martin Easton, and returns to Dallas to Christine’s ranchette to heal.
+Finally her sister, Caroline Branch Easton, has made the break from her abusive ex, Martin Easton, and returned to Dallas to Christine’s ranchette to heal.
 Only Martin refuses to let her go.
-Within twenty-four hours, his thugs are doing everything they can to intimidate Christine into returning home.
-Christine knows she must do something to get her sister the time and space she needs to heal—and she concocts a plan:
+Within twenty-four hours, his thugs are doing everything they can to intimidate Caroline into returning home.
+Christine knows she must do something to get her sister the time and space she needs to heal and stay safe—and she concocts a plan:

-Operation Switch and Bait.
 The sisters trade lives and Christine baits the thugs into following her.
 It works!
-Caroline undergoes counseling, eventually divorces Martin, though he refuses to accept it, and the operation continues… until Martin shows up at the ranchette and issues a return-home ultimatum.
-Christine’s had enough.
-She ends the operation, resumes her identity and disappears.
+Caroline undergoes counseling, eventually divorces Martin, though he refuses to accept it, and the operation continues…until Martin shows up at the ranchette and issues a return-home ultimatum.
+But Caroline isn’t the woman she had been under his constant barrage of abuse.
+Not anymore.
+And she has had enough.
+Caroline ends the operation, resumes her identity and disappears.

-Christine continues with the switch, hoping confusion of two Carolines will assist in a clean getaway.
+Christine continues with the switch, hoping the confusion of two Carolines will assist her sister in making a clean getaway.
 On Christmas, Caroline calls Christine.
 A chef from Dallas is assisting her.
-She’s in Even, Georgia but within an hour leaves for Sampson Park.
-She’ll call again as soon as she’s settled.
+She’s in Even, Georgia, but within the hour, she is leaving for a place called Sampson Park.
+She can’t say more about it now, but will call again as soon as she’s settled.

-Has she escaped, or is she to remain Down and Dead in Dallas?
+Has Caroline escaped, or is she underground, Down and Dead in Dallas?